For Natural Resource Applicants

 5. Submit a Project Proposal

 The LCHIP Project Proposal includes the application form and several required attachments.
-It is strongly recommended that anyone helping to create and assemble the Proposal read the entire instructions document carefully before beginning.
-The Checklist, Application, and Attachments must be completed according to the instructions, and submitted to LCHIP no later than 12:00 noon on the Application Due Date.
+It is strongly recommended that anyone helping to develop the Proposal read the entire instructions document carefully before beginning.

 LCHIP’s Decision Making Process

-Following submission of Proposals and a brief reading period, LCHIP staff schedule site visits to gain a better understanding of the particular resource or work proposed.
-Site visits typically take no more than 1 ½ - 2 hours, depending on the size of the property.
+Following submission of Proposals and a brief reading period, LCHIP staff schedule site visits to gain a better understanding of the project.
+Site visits typically take no more than 2 - 4 hours, depending on the size of the property.
 Following the site visit period, a Review Panel comprised of experts in various elements of natural resource protection reviews all Proposals, creates recommendations, and provides input to the Board of Directors, who is responsible for all funding decisions.

 If a project does not receive LCHIP funding, the applicant will be invited to meet with LCHIP staff to discuss the project and the proposal.
 The goal of these meetings is to assist applicants to identify ways in which the project or proposal could be strengthened in the future.
 There is no prohibition against resubmitting an improved Proposal for the project in future LCHIP grant rounds.